Kene10-codes/currencyconverter/README.md

 # currencyconverter.github.io
-This is a currency converter app.
+This is a respnive currency converter app.